 Leaders care about presenteeism

-Both problems are often symptomatic of deeper issues in an organisation and a sign that change is both possible and necessary.
+Both problems are often symptomatic of deeper organisational issues and a sign that change is both possible and necessary.
 Employee engagement is at the heart of personal and business growth.
 Society inflicts rigid schedules on unruly groups like prisoners and schoolchildren.
 So why in business do we inflict it upon rational adults?

 How can people fully be themselves if they have to follow someone else’s timetable?
 And are you providing your employees with important goals to work towards in the first place?